 In short, it’s a powerful piece of kit that every content marketing agency should have in their arsenal, safeguarding against typos and highlighting waffling prose that fails to flow.

 We use the premium version on a daily basis, but there’s also a free plugin available for web browsers.
-You may have seen this advert on TV, or perhaps as a YouTube trailer where it’s nearly clocked up 300 million views:
+You may have seen their advert on TV, or perhaps as a YouTube trailer where it’s nearly clocked up over 800 million views:

 So, let’s see what you can get without spending a penny…

 Downloading the extension is easy, with the message ‘Add to Chrome’ (or whatever browser you happen to be using) prominently displayed on the homepage.

 After a quick click, you’re ready to go; Grammarly will follow you around the Internet like a nerdy friend, pointing out your mistakes but only because it has your best interests at heart.
 I mean, you wouldn’t want to undermine your whole business model by tweeting erroneous updates, especially when content writing is one of your core services.

 It works at the speed of light to flag up your flaws, highlighting words that are either misspelt or used out of context.
 If you’re put off the idea of downloading an extension for fear of it slowing down your browser, you needn’t worry; you really won’t notice it’s there until you make a mistake, and then you’ll be grateful for its pedantic persistence.